DocDBrown/RedKangarooBootLoader/SECURITY.md

 - **Follow-up**: We will keep you informed of our progress in resolving the issue.
 You can expect updates every 7 days until the vulnerability is addressed.
 - **Resolution**: If the vulnerability is confirmed, we will work on a fix and release an update.
 If it's declined, we'll explain why.

-Thank you for helping to keep RedKangarooOS secure!
+Thank you for helping to keep RedKangarooBootLoader secure!